Treaty of Lima (1929): Background

-The controversy was a direct aftermath of the War of the Pacific, a confrontation that involved Chile against Peru and Bolivia.
+The controversy was a direct aftermath of the War of the Pacific, a confrontation of Chile against Peru and Bolivia.
 Chile won the war and conquered the Peruvian territories of Tarapacá, Tacna and Arica.
 The defeated Peruvian government was forced to sign the Treaty of Ancón in 1883.

 According to this treaty, Tarapacá was annexed to Chile, and a plebiscite was meant to take place in 1893, 10 years after the signing of the treaty.
 The plebiscite, however, never took place, as both countries had conflicting points of view and did not reach an agreement.
-Chile then began a campaign known as Chilenization in 1909.
+Chile began a campaign known as Chilenization in 1909.
 Peru followed in 1911 with the recalling of its ambassador and a break of diplomatic relations.

-In 1922, Chile and Peru agreed to arbitrate the dispute with the President of the United States.
-US President Calvin Coolidge appointed, in 1925, the first US arbitrator, General John J. Pershing; General William Lassiter followed in 1926.
+On July 20, 1922, Chile and Peru agreed to arbitrate the dispute with the President of the United States.
+U.S. President Calvin Coolidge appointed, in 1925, the first U.S. arbitrator, General John J. Pershing; General William Lassiter followed in 1926.
 Neither negotiator was able to break the deadlock.
 US Secretary of State Frank B. Kellogg suggested direct negotiations in Washington, D.C. in 1928.
 It was these negotiations that led to the Treaty of Lima.